sct-pipeline/fmri-segmentation/inference/README.md

 ```

 ## Expected output
-There would be a folder names same as mentioned in `--path-out` which would contain the predicted files with the same name as the subject image files.
+There would be a folder named same as mentioned in `--path-out` which would contain the predicted files with the same name as the subject image files.
 The QC would be present inside the directory mentioned in `--path-qc`